weaviate-tutorials/scalable-rag-ODSC-eu-2024/README.md

 This workshop is designed for you to use kubernetes.
 But you can also just use Docker.
 For Docker instructions, go straight to [section 2.2](#22-docker).

+> [!NOTE]
+> This is not an actual production setup.
+But, we can approximate a production set-up by using a local cluster and using Kubernetes to orchestrate our local cluster, just like we would a cluster in production.

 ## 2.1 Minikube & Helm

 ### 2.1.1 Set up the cluster